CK-MPM: A Compact-Kernel Material Point Method: Implementation

 \subsection{CUDA}

 We adopt the state-of-the-art open-source GPU MPM framework proposed by \citet{wang2020massively} as the foundation for our implementation.
 Specifically, we utilize the Grid-to-Particle-to-Grid (G2P2G) algorithm and the Array-of-Structures-of-Arrays (AoSoA) data structure described in their work, incorporating our modified compact kernel and dual-grid system.
-One limitation of their implementation is that test-case parameters are hard-coded, making configuration adjustments labor-intensive.
-To address this, we follow the policy-based design pattern and extensively use C++ templates and `constexpr` to encode material parameters and grid settings separately in each test file, improving flexibility and ease of use while maintaining runtime efficiency.

 \paragraph{Dual-Grid Storage} The original grid data structure in \citet{wang2020massively} stores information for each grid block (of size $4 \times 4 \times 4$ cells) in a contiguous memory segment.
 Within this block granularity, grid attributes are grouped in a \textit{Structure-of-Arrays} (SoA) layout, enabling efficient coalesced read/write access to GPU global memory.
-We extend this scheme to a four-level index system, descending in the order of block index, grid index, attribute index, and cell index.
-In our dual-grid system, two grid blocks (from $\mathcal{G}_{+}$ and $\mathcal{G}_{-}$) share the same block index if the bottom-left cell of the block in $\mathcal{G}_{+}$ is offset by half of the cell width in all dimensions relative to the corresponding block in $\mathcal{G}_{-}$.
-By treating paired grid blocks as a single entity and introducing the grid index as an additional level, we efficiently manage data access within the dual-grid framework.
+We extend this scheme by additionally grouping two blocks from different grids.

 \paragraph{Particle Block} In the original implementation by \citet{wang2020massively}, particle blocks are offset by two cells from their corresponding grid blocks to ensure that the particles stay in the same grid blocks after CFL-bounded advection in G2P2G.
 In our dual-grid scheme, we modify this relationship to account for the additional grid.
 Without loss of generality, we designate grid blocks from $\mathcal{G}_{-}$ as the reference blocks for defining the new particle blocks.
 This ensures compatibility with the dual-grid configuration.